 This class has no prerequisites.
-For linguistics students this course is the first of the Meaning and Use requirements.
-It can count as an elective or as a sociolinguistics credit for the MA or Certificate in TESOL.
+For linguistics MA and PhD students this course is the one of the Meaning and Use requirements.
+For students in the MA or Certificate in TESOL the course can count as an elective or as a sociolinguistics credit.